muammar/mkchromecast/README.md

 Once Homebrew is ready, you can install `ffmpeg`.
-As stated in the [ffmpeg website](https://trac.ffmpeg.org/wiki/CompilationGuide/MacOSX), and for being able to use all audio coding formats in **mkchromecast**, it is better to install `ffmpeg` with the following options enabled:
+As stated in the [ffmpeg website](https://trac.ffmpeg.org/wiki/CompilationGuide/MacOSX), and for being able to use all audio coding formats in **Mkchromecast**, it is better to install `ffmpeg` with the following options enabled:

 ```